-Every person but Jesus and Mary was conceived with Original Sin.
-This is a sinful condition that is part of fallen human nature.
-But how can a baby who never committed a sin have Original Sin?
-Where does it come from?
+Every person but Jesus and Mary was conceived with Original Sin, which is a sinful condition that is part of fallen human nature.
+But how can a baby who never committed a sin have Original Sin, and where does it come from?

 Adam and Eve, the first humans, were at peace with God and every other living thing, at first.
 Despite their happiness, they made the mistake of thinking they could be happy without God, and they disobeyed him.
-Because of their sinful choice, they lost their original holiness.
-This consequence affects the whole human race-except Jesus and Mary.
+Because of their sinful choice, they lost their original holiness, and this consequence affects the whole human race-except Jesus and Mary.
 This means we lack the freedom and holiness human beings were meant to have.
 Because of Original Sin, our human nature is weakened.
 We are influenced by ignorance, suffering, and knowledge of our own death.
 We're inclined to sin because our natural power for relating to God and choosing good is weakened.

-Think about that for a second.
-Have you ever done something selfish or mean and later wondered why you did it?
-This gives you an idea about what an inclination to sin is.
-It is what makes us want to sometimes put our own pleasure ahead of doing.
+Think about that for a second and then consider whether you have ever done something selfish, mean, or hateful and later wondered why you did it?
+This gives you an idea about what an inclination to sin is and what makes us want to sometimes put our own pleasure ahead of doing what is right.